csh970605/csh970605.github.io/_posts/2024-05-17-Rand_Process.md

 ## Mean Function

 The [probability density function](https://csh970605.github.io/posts/Probability_RandomVector/#probability-density-function) of a random process is a function of time because it can vary from time to time, and it is written as $p_{X}(x(t))$.
-At the time $t = t_{1}$, the expectation or ensemble mean function is defined as the expectation of the elements of a random vector, respectively.
+At time $t = t_{1}$, the expectation or ensemble mean function is defined as the expectation of the elements of a random vector.

-This means that,
+This means that

 <center>